thruthesky/firechat/README.md

 - Firechat does not have support for photo uploading that is because every app has different backends.
   - But firechat provides and interface for handling uploaded photos.

+# Resources

+- Most of the code is coming from [FireFlutter](https://pub.dev/packages/fireflutter).
+It's worthy to check out FireFlutter README file.

 # Installation

 # Packages